martiansideofthemoon/hurdles-longform-qa/README.md

 ### Model Checkpoints

-The Routing Transformer checkpoint pretrained on PG-19, and the version of the model trained on ELI5 can be found [here](https://github.com/google-research/google-research/tree/master/routing_transformer#pre-trained-pg-19-checkpoint-).
+The Routing Transformer checkpoint trained on ELI5 can be found [here](https://github.com/google-research/google-research/tree/master/routing_transformer#pre-trained-pg-19-checkpoint-).
+The link also contains the original routing transformer language model checkpoint which was trained on PG-19.

 ### Setup